Memorial Services, Church Parades and Tolerance

 It is easy to see how Christian ideas of original sin - that women bleed because of Eve's misdemeanours, and men 'work the soil' for the same reason, is insulting to many who do not share similar beliefs.
 To have Christian beliefs assumed for the duration of, even, hymns, can be disturbing and offensive to those who take their own religious, or secular, beliefs seriously.

 Memorial services should remind us of the horrors of the past and therefore hint at the potential horrors of today that soldiers may face in the line of duty.
-They should also serve as solemn appraisals of the valience of fallen soldiers and quiet condemnation of the futility of war.
-It is right that such proceedings are led by a Padre, whose job it is to preside over such events.
+They should also serve as solemn appraisals of the valiance of fallen soldiers and quiet condemnation of the futility of war.
+It is right that such proceedings are led by a Padre, whose job it is to preside over such events as it is what he is paid for.
+The Chaplaincy's remit is an "all-faiths" ministry and not intended to be just a Christian outfit

 Importantly, memorial events should be inclusive so that all can remember, in peace, those of the past.
 In the British Army days such as Remembrance Sunday are taken very seriously and it is compulsory to attend.
 This compulsory nature, and the universalism of tragedy, both imply that the mourning be conducted in a way that does not exclude any particular people.

 However, this is not the case.
 In the British Army memorial events are heavily Christian.
 The Padre does not lead a universal and inclusive ceremony.
 He invariably leads a Christian service, with the mentions of fallen comrades taking second-place to the promotion of Christian religion.
 For example, in the 2005 Remembrance Sunday service in Javelin Barracks, all ten pages of the ceremony timetable include references to God and Jesus.
 There are far fewer mentions of the victims of war, than there are Christian comments on God and Jesus.
+This has been the case in all of the (many) services I have attended.
 Maj.
 Cummings says that although compulsory Church parades are officially abolished, in practice this is not often the case.
 To quote more fully:

 British Army Review (2007)1

-It is not only the quantity of Christian-specific elements in many of these events, it is also the tone which is a problem.
+It is not only the quantity of Christian-specific elements in many of these events; it is also the tone which is a problem.
 The tone implies that only Christians are worthy to be present.
-The Chaplain, Rev. Brian Millson's first three paragraphs all state that proceedings go on 'before God'.
+In 2005, the Chaplain, Rev. Brian Millson's first three paragraphs all state that proceedings go on 'before God'.
 "We meet today, to remember before God all who have died" and "We bring before God in penitence the hatreds of our world" are two examples.
 There is no hint that non-Christians might also want to express penitence for mankind's ills; and for those that aren't religious at all, it's almost stating that they have no right in being there!
 The service on page 7 even instructs the assembly to pray for those who have no faith in Jesus Christ.
 How offensive and inappropriate, on a day of mourning, to be shoving religion down people's throats!
+This is not peculiar, but is a feature of all such parades.
+Of the many Remembrance Sunday events I report on, all of them have been the same.
 The references to "praying", to religious beliefs, overwhelm the other emotions of the service.
-This is wrong; the service should be victim-orientated, not god-orientated, and certainly should not be an opportunity for a Christian to preach his beliefs to others.
+This is wrong.
+The service should be victim-orientated, not god-orientated, and certainly should not be an opportunity for a Christian to preach hir beliefs to others.

 3. Christmas, Easter, and other Religious Events